the pilgrim's compass

-The Camino Francés is the most popular route of the Camino de Santiago and traditionally begins in Frances at St. Jean Pied de Port or in Spain at Roncesvalles, crosses the northern region of Spain, and ends in Santiago de Compostela.
-Most pilgrims wishing to hike the minimum distance to receive their compostela certificate begin in the town of Sarria, (Galicia) and hike the last 110 kilometers (around 68 miles) to Santiago.
+The Camino Francés is the most popular route of the Camino de Santiago and traditionally begins in France at St. Jean Pied de Port or in Spain at Roncesvalles, crosses the northern region of Spain, and ends in Santiago de Compostela.
+Most pilgrims wishing to hike the minimum distance to receive their compostela certificate begin in the town of Sarria, (Galicia) and hike the last 112 kilometers (around 68 miles) to Santiago.
 The Camino has a rich and complex history that encompasses much more than this final stretch.
-Because most people do not have time to hike the full distance of 500 miles, I have designed a unique two-week schedule that permits one to experience the beauty and history of the Basque region, La Rioja, Castilla and León, and then hike the final stretch through Galicia to Santiago de Compostela.
+Because most people do not have time to hike the full distance of 500 miles, I have designed a unique curated two-week schedule that permits one to experience the beauty and history of the Basque region, La Rioja, Castilla and León, and then hike the final stretch through Galicia to Santiago de Compostela.
 I have two tiers for the trip, based on the type of accommodations each traveler may be seeking.

 For those desiring an alternate route to Santiago de Compostela, this option begins in Lisbon, Portugal, traverses the beauties of the Portuguese coastline, crosses into Spain, and finishes in Santiago de Compostela.